vncg/react-admin/UPGRADE.md

 ## CSS Classes Changed

-React-admin does not rely heavily on CSS classes.
+vn-kooch-react-admin does not rely heavily on CSS classes.
 Nevertheless, a few components added CSS classes to facilitate per-field theming: `<SimpleShowLayout>`, `<Tab>`, and `<FormInput>`.
 These CSS classes used to follow the "aor-" naming pattern.
 They have all been renamed to use the "ra-" pattern instead.
 Here is the list of concerned classes:

 * `aor-field` => `ra-field`
 * `aor-field-[source]` => `ra-field-[source]`